Hydro95/ChoreChart/Deliverables/Use Cases/use_case3.md

 | | Confirm to user that the shopping list is saved. |

 ## Post-conditions
-* The shopping list will now be avaliable on a list of shopping lists for a given Home.
+* The shopping list will now be available on a list of shopping lists for a given Home.
 * The shopping list can be modified by of the members of the Home.